-An intensive outpatient program (IOP) is designed to treat clients with substance use disorder (SUD) and co-occurring mental health conditions.
-As a treatment program, IOP focuses on clients who do not need medical detoxification or around-the-clock supervision.
-Through an IOP, clients will learn coping strategies and relapse management as they start to build their sober life.
-Unlike inpatient and residential treatment programs, clients in IOP can live at home or in a transitional living facility, such as Grace Recovery TX.
+An intensive outpatient program (IOP) is designed to treat clients with a primary mental health disorder or a Dual Diagnosis of substance use disorder (SUD) and co-occurring mental health conditions.
+Unlike inpatient and residential treatment programs, clients enrolled in IOP can live at home or in a transitional living facility, such as Grace Recovery TX.
 Clients can still work, attend school, and reconnect with their families while in treatment.
 Moreover, an IOP allows clients to take the skills they learn in residential treatment programs and put them into practice in their lives.

 What Are the Benefits of a Women’s-Only IOP?

-We provide clients with a women’s-only IOP because women have needs that standard IOP programs have historically not met.
-While important, most treatment facilities and centers focus on the needs of men in both traditional and coed programs.
-Traditional IOP does not account for the experiences of women with SUD and those working toward recovery.
-Compared to men, women are more likely to internalize the fear and anger born out of their trauma.
-Women blame themselves for their trauma and the unhealthy behaviors that become a part of their daily life.
+We provide clients with a women’s-only IOP because we believe women have needs that standard IOP programs have historically been unable to meet.
+Most treatment facilities and centers focus on the needs of men in both traditional and co-ed programs.
+These traditional IOPs often don’t account for the unique experiences of women with mental health disorders or substance use disorders who are working toward recovery.
+In comparison with their male counterparts, women are typically more likely to internalize emotions like fear and anger.
+Women are also more likely to blame themselves for trauma and unhealthy behaviors that become a part of their daily life.

-Traditionally as a woman, you are expected to be “okay,” be a supportive partner, employee, daughter, or mother, with little space for your own needs.
+Traditionally speaking, women are expected to show up as supportive partners, employees, daughters, and/or mothers, often leaving little space for their own needs.
 The women’s-only IOP at Emerge Recovery TX is primarily a mental health IOP with a focus on trauma and SUD.
-In addition, our IOP is run by women for women to address the specific needs of women navigating old expectations as daughters, wives, mothers, and women in the world.
+Our IOP is run by women for women to address the specific needs of females navigating the world through their many interconnected roles, and the sometimes outdated expectations that accompany them.

 Why Is Trauma Treatment for Women Important?

 With our trauma-focused IOP, we understand the importance of addressing women’s trauma as they work toward long-term recovery.
-According to an article in the Journal of Drug Addiction, Education, and Eradication, trauma treatment is an integral part of long-term recovery for women with SUD.
-However, women are still at a higher risk of developing trauma-related mental health conditions and SUD because there are little adequate support options.
-Few programs address co-occurring conditions like post-traumatic stress disorder (PTSD), and even fewer address the specific needs of women.
+According to an article in the Journal of Drug Addiction, Education, and Eradication, trauma treatment is an integral part of long-term recovery for women with mental health and substance use disorders (SUD).
+Despite this awareness, women remain at higher risk of developing trauma-related mental health conditions and SUD due to the lack of adequate support options currently in existence.
+Few programs address co-occurring conditions such as post-traumatic stress disorder (PTSD), while even fewer address the unique needs of women.

-There are old belief systems and expectations built around being a woman.
-These old belief systems encourage women to ignore their needs in favor of the life around them.
+There are outdated belief systems and expectations built around being a woman, which sometimes encourages women to ignore their needs in favor of the life around them.
 At Emerge Recovery TX, we believe in empowering women to discover and learn that it is okay to not be okay.

-To learn more about our approach to trauma recovery, visit our Trauma Recovery page.
+To learn more about our approach to trauma recovery, visit our Trauma-Informed Care page.

-What to Expect From an IOP at Emerge Recovery
+What to Expect From IOP at Emerge Recovery TX

-Emerge Recovery is focused on the power of aftercare for a client’s healing and long-term recovery.
-Through our structured trauma IOP, clients can process their co-occurring trauma and SUD as they work toward building a life in recovery.
-The framework for our IOP is rooted in Acceptance and Commitment Therapy (ACT).
+Emerge Recovery TX is focused on the power of aftercare for a client’s healing and long-term recovery.
+Through our structured trauma-informed IOP, clients can process their trauma, mental health, and SUD symptoms as they work toward building a life in recovery.
+The framework for our programs is rooted in acceptance and commitment therapy (ACT).
 According to an article in Frontiers in Psychology, ACT is a context-driven approach that focuses on psychological flexibility and inflexibility.

-Through various modalities, we encourage clients to engage in mindfulness by acknowledging and accepting their negative thoughts.
-When you process those negative thoughts and emotions, you can commit to building healthier thought patterns and behaviors.
-Our IOP is designed to support you through a continuum of care that will carry you well beyond your time with us at Emerge Recovery TX.
+Through various modalities, we encourage clients to engage in mindfulness by acknowledging and accepting negative thoughts.
+Being able to process negative thoughts and emotions ultimately leads to the development of healthier thought patterns and behaviors.
+Our IOP is designed to support clients through a continuum of care that will carry them well beyond their time at Emerge Recovery TX.